andrewmeyerhofer/Project-1/README.md

 </p>
 <p>
-Once HeidiSQL was open, I created a new database named it osTicket.
+Once HeidiSQL was open, I created a new database and named it osTicket.
 </p>
 <br />